openssl/openssl/doc/designs/quic-design/quic-requirements.md

 * Application authors will need good documentation, demos, examples etc.

-* QUIC performance should be comparable with other major implementations and measured by a) handshakes per second b) application data throughput (bytes per second) for a single stream/connection
+* QUIC performance should be comparable (in some future release - not MVP) with other major implementations and measured by a) handshakes per second
+b) application data throughput (bytes per second) for a single stream/connection

+* The internal architecture should allow for the fact that we may want to support "single copy" APIs in the future:

-* "Single copy" must be possible to achieve for application data being sent or received via QUIC.
+   A single copy API would make it possible for application data being sent or received via QUIC to only be copied from one buffer to another once.
 The "single" copy allowed is to allow for the implicit copy in an encrypt or decrypt operation.

-* Single copy for sending data occurs when the application supplies a buffer of data to be sent.
+   Single copy for sending data occurs when the application supplies a buffer of data to be sent.
 No copies of that data are made until it is encrypted.
 Once encrypted no further copies of the encrypted data are made until it is provided to the kernel for sending via a system call.

-* Single copy for receiving data occurs when a library supplied buffer is filled by the kernel via a system call from the socket.
+   Single copy for receiving data occurs when a library supplied buffer is filled by the kernel via a system call from the socket.
 No further copies of that data are made until it is decrypted.
 It is decrypted directly into a buffer made available to (or supplied by) the application with no further internal copies made.

 # MVP Requirements (3.1)